 - We may use this information to improve our products and services.

-We may use other companies to provide services on our behalf, including sending postal mail and emails, checking our supporter’s personal information is accurate and up to date, and processing credit card payments.
+We do not sell, rent or share your data with any third parties for marketing purposes.
+We may use third party companies to provide services on our behalf, including but not limited to: sending postal mail and emails, checking our supporter’s personal information is accurate and up to date, processing credit card payments, facilitating our online fundraising platforms and conducting independent audits.
 We will only provide these companies with the information they need to deliver the service.
-We do comprehensive checks on these companies before we work with them, and we put a contract in place that sets out our expectations and requirements.
+We do comprehensive checks on these companies before we work with them, and we have agreements in place that set out our expectations and requirements.

 Legal Basis for processing